WHY SHOULD YOU PAY ATTENTION TO CHRONIC INFLAMMATION?

 Resveratrol.
 Resveratrol is the ingredient in Red Wine that’s best known for its anti-aging properties.
 It helps protect the arteries improves their elasticity, inhibits blood clots, and lowers both oxidized LDL and blood pressure.
 It’s both a strong antioxidant and anti-inflammatory, inhibiting a number of inflammatory enzymes that can contribute heart disease.
 The recommended does is 200 mg a day of trans-resveratrol, the active component of resveratrol.

 Methyl sulfonyl-methane (MSM).
 This is a natural anti-inflammatory that blocks the transmission of pain signals in nerve fibers.
 It’s known for being great for joint health and reducing the pain of arthritis.
-The biochemical precursor to MSM – dimethyl – sulfoxide – has been studies extensively for pain and inflammation.
+The biochemical precursor to MSM – dimethyl – sulfoxide – has been studied extensively for pain and inflammation.

 Cocoa flavanols.
-Plant chemicals in cocoa known as flavanols help the body synthesize nitric oxide, which is critical for healthy blood flow and blood pressure.
+Plant chemicals in cocoa known as flavonols help the body synthesize nitric oxide, which is critical for healthy blood flow and blood pressure.
 Nitric oxide also makes the lining of the arteries less attractive for white blood cell attachment.
-Researchers in Germany found that those who ate the greatest amount flavanol-rich dark chocolate had lower blood pressure and a nearly 40 percent risk of heart attack or stroke compared to those who ate little or no chocolate.
+Researchers in Germany found that those who ate the greatest amount of flavanol-rich dark chocolate had lower blood pressure and a nearly 40 percent risk of heart attack or stroke compared to those who ate little or no chocolate.

 Gamma-linolenic acid (GLA).
 This is an anti-inflammatory omega-6 fatty acid and the active ingredient in evening primrose oil, borage oil, and black currant oil.
 GLA seems to have a synergistic effect with the long-chain fatty acid EPA (eicosapentaenoic acid) and should be given together with omega-3 fish oil.
 About 1000 mg a day of GLA is recommended.